wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 * **Translate-time feature**: A *translate-time feature* is an identifier that evaluates to a boolean.
 It is set to `true` if the feature is *enabled* during the translation phase and `false` if the feature is *disabled*.

 * **Translate-time attribute**: A *translate-time attribute* is parametrized by a *translate-time expression*.
-It is eliminated after the translation but can affect the syntax node it decorates.
+It is eliminated after translation but can affect the syntax node it decorates.

 ## Location of *Translate-time attributes*